openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 # Using the StageVideo class for hardware accelerated presentation {#using-the-stagevideo-class-for-hardware-accelerated-presentation}

-Flash Player 10.2 and later
+OpenFL 10.2 and later

-Flash Player optimizes video performance by using hardware acceleration for H.264 decoding.
+OpenFL optimizes video performance by using hardware acceleration for H.264 decoding.
 You can enhance performance further by using the StageVideo API.
 Stage video lets your application take advantage of hardware accelerated presentation.

 Runtimes that support the StageVideo API include:

-• Flash Player 10.2 and later
+• OpenFL 10.2 and later

-**_Note:_ **_In Flash Player 11.4/AIR 3.4 and higher, you can use camera input with StageVideo._
+**_Note:_ **_In OpenFL 11.4/AIR 3.4 and higher, you can use camera input with StageVideo._

 Downloadable source code and additional details for the stage video feature are available at [Getting Started with](http://www.adobe.com/go/learn_as3_usingstagevideo_en) [Stage Video](http://www.adobe.com/go/learn_as3_usingstagevideo_en).